Taking the GP Out of the Loop: Introduction

 \section{Introduction}

-Bayesian optimization (BO) is commonly used in settings where evaluations are expensive, such as A/B testing (days to weeks) \cite{ab,e4e}, materials experiments (roughly 1 day) \cite{ms}.
+Bayesian optimization (BO) is commonly used in settings where evaluations are expensive, such as A/B testing (days to weeks) \cite{ab,e4e} and materials experiments (roughly 1 day) \cite{ms}.
 It has also been applied to simulation optimization problems in engineering, logistics, medicine, and other domains \cite{simopt}.
 More recently, BO has been used in settings where evaluations are fast and can be run in parallel—for example, large-scale simulations in engineering design.
-In such cases, thousands of evaluations may be generated during a single optimization process \cite{turbomoo}.
+In such cases, thousands of evaluations may be generated during a single optimization run \cite{turbomoo}.

-BO methods typically scale poorly with the number of observations, $N$, because proposals are generated by fitting and querying a Gaussian process (GP) surrogate.
-Modern, optimized implementations require $O(N^2)$ time per query.
-We refer to this setting as \emph{Bayesian optimization with many observations (BOMO)}, and present a method that reduces the proposal-time scaling to $O(N)$.
+The proposal time for BO methods typically scales poorly with the number of observations, $N$, because proposals are generated by fitting and querying a Gaussian process (GP) surrogate.
+Modern, efficient implementations require $O(N^2)$ time per query.
+We refer to problems with large $N$ as \emph{Bayesian optimization with many observations (BOMO)}, and present a method that reduces the proposal-time scaling to $O(N)$.

-It is important to distinguish between BOMO and BO with many design parameters -- high-dimensional Bayesian optimization (HDBO).
+It is important to distinguish between BOMO and BO with many design parameters, i.e. high-dimensional Bayesian optimization (HDBO).
 Generally, we expect to need more observations to optimize more parameters since there are simply more possible designs to evaluate.
-This expectation is codified, for example, in Ax's (\cite{ax}) prescription to collect $2 \times D$ observations before fitting a surrogate (where $D$ is the number of design parameters, or \textit{dimensions}).
-However, the number of observations necessary to locate a good design depends on more than just $D$.
-For example, \cite{rembo} optimizes a one-billion-parameter function with only 500 observations, while \cite{turbomoo} takes 1500 observations to optimize a simulator with only 12 parameters.
+This expectation is codified, for example, in Ax's \cite{ax} prescription to collect $2 \times D$ observations before fitting a surrogate (where $D$ is the number of design parameters, or \textit{dimensions}).
+However, the number of observations necessary to locate a good design depends on aspects of a problem beyond just $D$.
+For example, \cite{rembo} optimizes a one-billion-parameter analytical function with only 500 observations, while \cite{turbomoo} takes 1500 observations to optimize a challenging simulation problem with only 12 parameters.

 This work focuses on BOMO.
+Specifically, we ask: \textbf{Can we make a state-of-the-art BO algorithm significantly faster on BOMO problems while producing comparable-quality solutions?} We are concerned mainly with scaling (with $N$) but we also report on wall time.
+Our approach is to strategically simplify TuRBO \cite{turbo}, then compare solution quality, scaling, and running time.